-Finally, the last type of debris is hazardous waste, which is special as it requires different procedures for disposal and cannot be mixed with other types of waste.
+Finally, the last type of debris is hazardous waste, which is special as it requires different procedures for disposal.
 Additionally, you cannot get rid of that using any unsafe methods like burning or burying.

-This type of disposal is harmful and in case of the wrong disposal can get into drinking water, pollute the air or cause harm to wildlife.
-In order to avoid issues like that, all states in the US are separating special areas for HHW disposal.
-Some of the common types of hazardous waste are medications, car batteries, different liquids, light bulbs, explosives, paint, etc.
+This type of disposal is harmful, and in case of improper disposal, it can get into drinking water, pollute the air or cause harm to wildlife.
+To avoid issues like that, all states in the US are separating special areas for HHW disposal.
+Common types of hazardous waste are medications, car batteries, different liquids, light bulbs, explosives, paint, etc.

 What Should You Consider While Choosing a Contractor?

 There are different debris companies and different types of services offered by them.
-To find the correct type of service provider you need to look for the companies that have experience and will be able to provide you with the service you are looking for in a prompt and cost effective way.
-It can be overwhelming finding a good contractor for the first time, therefore, there are some points that will help you in this process.
+To find the correct type of service provider, you need to look for the companies that have experience and will provide you with the service you are looking for quickly and cost-effectively.
+It can be overwhelming finding a good contractor for the first time.
+Therefore, some points will help you in this process.

 Certificate of Insurance (COI)

 The first thing that you should consider while hiring a contractor is having insurance.
-This will ensure that the company is insured from the accidents or losses that may occur while completing the work.
-In order to check this, you can simply ask for the certificate of insurance (COI).
+That will ensure that the company is insured from accidents or losses while completing the work.
+To check this, you can ask for the certificate of insurance (COI).